FindMySchool LogoFindMySchool

 Year 7 pupils study a broad foundation: English, mathematics, science (triple), humanities, languages (including Latin), creative arts, and sport.
 As they progress, specialisation increases.
 By Year 10, pupils select GCSE options, and Sixth Form study becomes highly specialised.
 The school's approach balances academic depth with character development; "exam excellence and sense of fun" coexist, according to external appraisals.

-Two students won medical school places in 2024, reflecting the school's strong science teaching and mentoring in competitive subject pathways.
+Recent destination reporting has also included medical school places, reflecting the school's science teaching and mentoring in competitive subject pathways.
 The school's careers programme explicitly guides sixth formers toward competitive applications through mentoring, practice interviews, and specialist coaching in subjects like medicine and law.

 From previous years, notable alumni working as medical professionals, engineers, architects, and in research roles maintain close links through the Old Bradfordians network, creating a pipeline of career role models and mentors for current students.